wallarm/product-documentation/docs/latest/installation/oob/ebpf/deployment.md

 The eBPF agent is deployed as a DaemonSet on every Kubernetes worker node.
 To ensure proper functionality, the agent container must run in a privileged mode with the following essential capabilities: `SYS_PTRACE` and `SYS_ADMIN`.

-Furthermore, the solution processes response codes without parsing response bodies, empowering Wallarm's core [API Discovery](../../../api-discovery/overview.md) module to identify your API endpoints, construct your API inventory, and ensure it remains up-to-date.
+Furthermore, the solution processes response codes, empowering Wallarm's core [API Discovery](../../../api-discovery/overview.md) module to identify your API endpoints, construct your API inventory, and ensure it remains up-to-date.

 ## Use cases

 Among all supported [Wallarm deployment options](../../supported-deployment-options.md), this solution is the recommended one for out-of-band operation.
-By capturing a mirrored copy of traffic instead of directly intercepting or modifying original packets, the eBPF-based solution minimizes the impact on live traffic, ensuring uninterrupted traffic flow.
+By capturing a mirrored copy of traffic instead of operating in-line, the eBPF-based solution ensures uninterrupted traffic flow.
+This approach minimizes the impact on live traffic, and avoids introducing extra delays that could affect latency.

-## Limitations

-* SSL traffic analysis is restricted to servers using the shared OpenSSL library (e.g., Nginx, HAProxy) and is not available for servers employing other SSL implementations like Envoy.
-* The solution does not instantly block malicious requests since traffic analysis proceeds irrespective of actual traffic flow.

-    Wallarm only observes attacks and provides you with the [details in Wallarm Console](../../..//user-guides/events/analyze-attack.md).
-* Vulnerability detection based on [passive detection](../../../about-wallarm/detecting-vulnerabilities.md#passive-detection) is not supported as server response bodies required for vulnerability identification are not mirrored.

 ## Technical requirements